 Ensure compliant contact forms

-In general, contact forms can collect a lot of personal information.
-Collect only the fields that you actually need for processing.
+Contact forms can allow you to collect a lot of personal information.
+Collect only the fields that you actually need to manage your bookings.

 WebDirect has created a consent tickbox which appears below your custom contact form(s) and states that the guest agrees to be entered into possible marketing campaigns by your property.
 This can also be changed to conform to local regulations.